Jeremy-Perras/Cub3D-42/README.md

 ### What is CUB3D ?
 The goal of cub3d is to using raycasting.
+Is a binome project : [Damir Haliti](https://github.com/dhaliti/Cub3D)

 ### What is in it ?
 <img width="794" alt="Cub3d" src="https://user-images.githubusercontent.com/89851173/181899639-f652ac5c-267c-4578-b85e-10e39f047fa2.png">